Sharjun-Hussain/File-Server/README.md

 ## Step 03 : Create Folder Named "Uploads" in Root Directory to Store Uploading FIles
 `$mkdir Uploads`

-## Step 04 : In the Root Directory Type "npm install" to install Dependacies for this App
+## Step 04 : In the Root Directory Type  to install Dependacies for this App
 `$npm install`

 ## Step 05 : Type " node Server.js"